-Taking time to reflect about what you want and what you need to get out of your divorce settlement ahead of time can save you time and money in the future.
-Write your thoughts down on paper and read it aloud.
+Taking time to reflect on what you want and what you need to get out of your divorce settlement ahead of time can save you time and money in the future.
+Write your thoughts down on paper and read them aloud.
 What are you hoping to accomplish?
 How will you respond?
 What are you willing to let go of to achieve the outcome you want?
-By taking the time to go through this process ahead of time, you’ll organize your thoughts, identify your priorities and set realistic expectations.
+By taking the time to go through this process ahead of time, you’ll organize your thoughts, identify your priorities, and set realistic expectations.
 Take this paper with you to mediation so that you can be clear as to what you want.
 If you are represented by legal counsel, give your attorney a copy so that they know what to expect and how to proceed.

-Make an effort to analyze strengths and weakness on both sides of the table before you begin negotiation.
+Make an effort to analyze strengths and weaknesses on both sides of the table before you begin negotiation.
 In other words, identify the strengths and weaknesses of your ex, but don’t forget to think about your own as well.
 Is there a certain topic that always gets you riled up?
 Do you have a soft spot that might make you vulnerable during negotiations?
 If so, put some strategies in place.
 How will you improve your confidence in the areas that make you feel weak?
 What will you do if someone across the table from you tries to use those weak points against you?
 Plan out your actions ahead of time so that you can get the best divorce settlement agreement possible.

 Divorce is a stressful and emotional time.
 A mediation session is no different.
 It can be very easy for your emotions to be triggered during a session, so make sure that you’ve planned accordingly.
 How do you react in stressful situations?
 When you are hungry?
 Or when you are tired.
 Take all of those things into account.
 Make sure to get enough sleep the day before, eat a healthy meal, and contemplate the responses you will have ahead of time.